In the Court of the Dragon: Critical reception

-Louder Sound gave the album a positive review and stated: "In terms of a band playing contemporary, modern heavy metal, Trivium have been the best for some time.
+Louder Sound gave the album a positive review, listed it as the 7th best metal album of 2021 and stated: "In terms of a band playing contemporary, modern heavy metal, Trivium have been the best for some time.
 They still are, and In the Court of the Dragon is a fucking awesome heavy metal album.
 Was it ever in doubt?"
 Metal Injection rated the album 9 out of 10 and stated, "In the Court of the Dragon presents a sound blown open so wide that it's almost impossible to guess at what might come next.
 Though with an album like this to listen to, who cares when that'll be?"
 New Noise gave the album 4 out of 5 and stated: "Fans of the band will be ecstatic with what they're hearing.
 This is a powerful and anthemic album, with each track building from the last.
 Trivium really brought it here, and to be honest, this might be my number one Metal album of the year."
 Rock 'N' Load praised the album saying, "In the Court of the Dragon is a gripping and totally engaging album that has everything that you could ever wish for not solely from a Trivium album, but a metal album and needs to be heard by any fan of the genre.
 Trust me, you just have to."
 Jamie Giberti of Rock Sins rated the album 8.5 out of 10 and said: "In the Court of the Dragon is the third act in the trilogy of The Sin and the Sentence and What the Dead Men Say.
 An excellent continual evolution, rather than revolution, and one that should see Trivium continue to ascend to the heights of the last few years and beyond."
 Wall of Sound gave the album a perfect score 10/10 and saying: "Trivium is now just Trivium, and In the Court of the Dragon is another release that defines what that means– they are one of the best metal bands on the planet."
 Loudwire called it one of the best metal albums of 2021.